laurenhopkins/fend-project-memory-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+This matching game has 8 pairs of cards.
+To win the game, match each card to it's pair.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
+This repository is a project for the Grow with Google Udacity Front-End Web Development Nanodegree.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Dependencies
-Used the following sources to create project:
+The following sources were used to create this project:

 Memory Game Webinar with Mike Wales - https://www.youtube.com/watch?v=_rUH-sEs68Y Memory Game Webinar with Ryan Waite - https://www.youtube.com/watch?v=oECVwum-7Zc